Enzo-hmdy/enzo-hmdy/README.md

     - A POC to do a wikipedia on blockchain using multichain : https://github.com/Enzo-hmdy/Projet_INF876
     - Divers works that i did in machine learning & other at school

+Some of my project are under NDA ou are published feel free to reach me.